Convert RTF to HTML

 HyperText Markup Language

 Standard markup language for creating web pages and web applications.
-HTML defines the structure and content of web documents using tags and elements.
-Universal format for web browsers.
-Web Standard Universal |
+HTML5 defines the structure and content of web documents using semantic tags and elements.
+The foundation of the World Wide Web, universally supported by all browsers on all platforms and devices.
+Web Standard W3C/WHATWG |

 | Technical Specifications |